johnyoun28/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .Map returns a new array ('return' required) and .forEach iterates through all the items in an array without stopping without a new array (does not require 'return')

-2. Explain the difference between a callback and a higher order function.
+2) Explain the difference between a callback and a higher order function.
+   Higher order functions are functions that return another function.
+   Callbacks are passed in another function as arguements

-3. What is closure?
+3) What is closure?
+   Closures are created when a function is created.
+It gives access to an outer function scope from an inner function

-4. Describe the four rules of the 'this' keyword.
+4) Describe the four rules of the 'this' keyword.
+   Window binding - if none of the other rules are applied, 'this' is applied to the window object.
+If you are using strict mode, it will return undefined.

+Implicit binding - this is the most common, when a function is invoked, the left of the dot is what it refers to.
+Also is only applied to object with methods.

+Explicit binding - When using methods such as .call, .apply, .bind, it is explicitly defined.

+New binding - constructs a new object

 5. Why do we need super() in an extended class?
+   It allows us to inherit the parents properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.